LenaDiouf/blockchain-try/README.md

 # blockchain-try
-tried to create my own blockchain to understand its concept better credit to: Daniel Van Flymen @ Hackernoon
+tried to create my own blockchain to understand its concept better ,credit to: Daniel Van Flymen @ Hackernoon